 As a consultant, he works with organizations to develop their leaders and improve their culture (collective mindsets).
 He has worked with top leadership teams at CVS Health (top 130 leaders), Deutsche Telekom (500+ of their top 2,000 leaders), and dozens of other organizations.
 As a respected authority and researcher on topics related to leadership, management, and organizational behavior, Ryan has published over 19 articles across a variety of journals including Leadership Quarterly, Journal of Management, Journal of Organizational Behavior, Business Horizons, Journal of Leadership and Organizational Studies, and Journal of Leadership Studies.
 His research has been cited over 2,500 times since 2015.
 Connect with Ryan here.

 There are seven key transformations in executive leadership capacity in the world today.
-They form the progressive stages in adult maturity or Vertical Development, in contrast to horizontal learning that takes place within a stage.
+They form the progressive stages in adult maturity or Vertical Development, in contrast to horizontal learning within a stage.
 The seven transformations are:

 The stages of development form a holarchy where the strengths of each stage are incorporated in the following stage.
 As we progress through these stages of development we gradually release our shadow or personal reactive patterns based on the ego’s sense of insecurity and feeling “not good enough.”
 As we develop our leadership capacity, we grow in terms of perception, consciousness and perspective, and gradually embrace all of who we are with awareness, understanding, kindness, compassion and wisdom.